 A: Typically clients who are in their mid-60s to mid-80s, already retired, and worried about the potential catastrophic cost of long-term care, and they want to protect the nest egg that they've been saving for a rainy day.
 The rainiest possible day for most people is the day they start needing nursing home care, and if they want to truly protect their nest egg and have it actually benefit them when the time comes, they know they need to do something to shelter that money.
 The Living Trust Plus®, for many people, is the best way to do that.

 A: Most Living Trust Plus® clients don't have long-term care insurance because they're too old to afford it or to qualify for it, or they have a medical condition that prohibits them from getting it.
 For many clients, the Living Trust Plus® is the best possible alternative to purchasing long-term care insurance.

-A: The main types of assets that should be funded into the Living Trust Plus® are the primary residence, any secondary residence, any non-mortgaged investment real estate, any non-qualified financial investments, ordinary bank accounts, and life insurance.
+A: The main types of assets that should be funded into the Living Trust Plus® are the primary residence, any secondary residence, investment real estate, any non-retirement financial investments, ordinary bank accounts, and life insurance.